 - Description: Product descriptions are useful for displaying in search result list views and can also be searched against.

 - Category: Product categories are required to use Searchspring's Catalog on your category pages.
-It is also a useful facet and search field.
+It is also a useful filter and search field.

-- Rating, Brand, Color, Size: All of these fields are great faceting fields.
+- Rating, Brand, Color, Size: All of these fields are great filtering fields.

 - Add To Cart URL: This is a good field to include to allow an add to cart button to be included in your search results.

-- Product Attributes: Any other product attributes you want include in your search results pages, to have searchable, or included as a facet need to be in your data feed.
+- Product Attributes: Any other product attributes you want include in your search results pages, to have searchable, or included as a filter need to be in your data feed.

 Structuring Your Data